martin-majlis/martin-majlis.github.io/_posts/2017-07-18-what-happened-when-my-project-got-on-top-of-hacker-news.markdown

 ---
-layout: post
+layout: postc
 title:  "What happened when my project got on top of Hacker News"
 date:   2017-07-18 11:38:57 +0100
-categories: Google Analytics hacker news
+tags: google-analytics hacker-news
 ---

 This is analysis how much traffic I got from being on front page of hacker news, how it spreaded accross other social media.
 From which countries people came and what operating system and browser they use.